How to Increase Diversity in Your Recruitment Process

 Even well-established global companies such as Google have been found to have low levels of diversity, while smaller firms that don't monitor or regulate these things will often be staffed with people from very similar backgrounds.

 Increasing diversity in the workplace is not just a concern about improving equal opportunities.
 Diversity recruiting makes practical sense too.
 It improves the range of knowledge within the business, broadens the collective experience and increases the likelihood of new perspectives and untried ideas.
-In a competitive marketplace, recruiting a diverse workforce could give you the edge over rival businesses and give you greater sustainability.
+In a competitive marketplace, recruiting a diverse workforce can give you greater sustainability and an edge over rival businesses.

 The most useful diversity recruiting practices